 2. What is your favourite Shopify Plus project and why?

-3. What design and UX or eCommerce trends have you seen develop in 2020?
-And, do you have any 2021 predictions?
+3. What design and UX or eCommerce trends have you seen develop?
+And do you have any predictions?

 The return of minimalism.
-2020 was a stressful year and saw brands reducing visual clutter and excessive information to ensure that the customer journey was clear and simple.
+After a stressful few years, we saw brands reducing visual clutter and excessive information to ensure that the customer journey was clear and simple.

 Better product photography.
 With consumers not able to see products in person, brands implemented more 3D intractable models and VR.
-For example, allowing customers to see products in more detail and even place products within their home using their mobile devices.
+For example, it allows customers to see products in more detail and even place products within their home using their mobile devices.

 Building a narrative and driving engagement.
-An increase in customers wanting to connect with a brand, it’s story and values need to resonate with them.
-As a result, more merchants focused on stronger storytelling around their products and brand through social proof, user-generated content, and loyalty schemes.
+An increase in customers wanting to connect with a brand, its story and values need to resonate with them.
+As a result, more merchants focused on stronger storytelling around their products and brands through social proof, user-generated content, and loyalty schemes.

 More behavioural research.
-With lockdowns and tier systems, shopping habits and behaviours continue to evolve.
+After a bumpy few years, shopping habits and behaviours continue to evolve.
 Retailers need to understand consumers' needs, pain points and goals as a result of the changes so they can add more value to their customer journeys and outperform competitors.